-Children may attend morning sessions from 9.45 until 12.15 (with parents returning at 12 to speak to staff) or afternoon sessions on a Monday or Thursday from 1.15 until 3.45 (with parents returning at 3.30 to speak to staff).
-In addition some children may stay on for a packed lunch and the afternoon on either a Tuesday or a Wednesday – until 2.45 (parents returning at 2.30).
+Children may attend morning sessions from 9.45 until 12.15 (with parents returning at 12 to speak to staff) or afternoon sessions on a Thursday from 1.15 until 3.45 (with parents returning at 3.30 to speak to staff).
+In addition some children may stay on for a packed lunch and the afternoon on a Monday, Tuesday or a Wednesday – until 2.45 (parents returning at 2.30).

-During each session children will receive one to one teaching/therapy under the direction of the Specialist Teacher, and/or the Speech and Language Therapist.
+Puzzle uses the SCERTS model (more information) to inform the assessment and input for the children attending the centre, and to guide support for families and carers.
+During sessions, children will receive one to one teaching/therapy under the direction of the Specialist Teacher, and/or the Speech and Language Therapist.
 In addition, either the Speech and Language Therapist, Occupational Therapist or the Teacher will lead the small group sessions.
 Learning Assistants are trained to work one to one with children in both structured activities using behaviourist principles and more interactive/naturalistic play sessions.

 The full range of curriculum areas appropriate for an early years setting will be offered.
 An environment that promotes learning for this particular group of children will be created by controlling the overall level of stimulation, adopting a communication-based curriculum, pacing activities to teach attention and group learning skills and working from the child’s interests.

 saying ‘hello’ to adult who will be greeting child and parent.
 Hanging up coat on own peg.
 Child is encouraged to ‘self-register’ by placing own photo on Puzzle picture.
 Adult ensures visual timetable or object cues are used from start of session.
 Use of PECS and other means of communication are actively planned for and adult language is pitched to match the level of understanding for each child.